oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_GPU_numba-dpex_Genetic_Algorithm/README.md

 ## Purpose

 In this sample, you will create and run the general genetic algorithm and optimize it to run on GPU using Intel® Distribution for Python* numba-dpex.
-You will learn what are selection, crossover and mutation, and how to adjust those methods from general genetic algorithm to specific optimization problem which is Traveling Salesman Problem.
+You will learn what are selection, crossover and mutation, and how to adjust those methods from general genetic algorithm to a specific optimization problem which is the Traveling Salesman Problem.

 ## Prerequisites